Dasharo/docs/docs/unified-test-documentation/dasharo-security/206-secure-boot.md

 1. Select the `Reset` option to apply the settings and reboot.
 1. The DUT will now attempt to boot `OPERATING_SYSTEM` with Secure Boot enabled.
 1. Log into the system by using the proper login and password.
-1. Open Powershell as administrator and run the follwing command:
+1. Open Powershell as administrator and run the following command:

     ```powershell
     Confirm-SecureBootUEFI